 Many investors thus adopt strategies that target high-emitting sectors to address climate-related risks and take advantage of climate-related opportunities.
-Such strategies vary widely among investors and may include the following: • Stewardship activities with investees (e.g. engaging with oil and gas companies to ensure timely adoption and implementation of transition plans), with relevant policy makers, or other key stakeholders.
+Such strategies vary widely among investors and may include the following: Stewardship activities with investees (e.g. engaging with oil and gas companies to ensure timely adoption and implementation of transition plans), with relevant policy makers, or other key stakeholders.
 Capital allocation, including changes to security selection (e.g. to invest in the most carbon-efficient companies within a sector), changes to asset allocation (e.g., to shift investments from certain subindustries into others) or divestment from specific companies or sectors.
 This indicator aims to understand whether and how signatories have designed a climate strategy addressing high-emitting sectors.
 Additional reporting guidance Signatories responding to this indicator may describe their strategy(ies) in column (1) and/or provide a link to their strategy(ies) in column (2), as preferred by the signatory.
-Other resources For further guidance, see: • The Investor Climate Action Plans (ICAPS) expectations ladder and guidance • CA100+ sector briefs on aviation, oil and gas, food and agriculture • One Earth Climate Model • The Net Zero Asset Owner Alliance's Target Setting Protocol • Towards a global baseline for net-zero transition planning (GFANZ) See also the PRI's Climate risk: An investor resource guide, which was designed to help investors navigate the many resources at their disposal and answer common questions about climate risk management.
+Other resources For further guidance, see: The Investor Climate Action Plans (ICAPS) expectations ladder and guidance CA100+ sector briefs on aviation, oil and gas, food and agriculture One Earth Climate Model The Net Zero Asset Owner Alliance's Target Setting Protocol Towards a global baseline for net-zero transition planning (GFANZ) See also the PRI's Climate risk: An investor resource guide, which was designed to help investors navigate the many resources at their disposal and answer common questions about climate risk management.
 Logic Dependent on N/A Gateway to N/A Assessment Not assessed

-Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 43 Gateway to: N/A Climate change General CORE Has your organisation assessed the resilience of its investment strategy in different climate scenarios, including one in which the average temperature rise is held to below 2 degrees Celsius (preferably to 1.5 degrees Celsius) above pre-industrial levels? ☐ (A) Yes, using the Inevitable Pol icy Response Forecas t Policy Scenario (FPS) or Required Policy Scenario (RPS 3) ☐ (B) Yes, using the One Earth Cli mate Model scenario ☐ (C) Yes, using the International Energy Agency (IEA) N let Zero scenario ☐ (D) Yes, using other scenarios Specify: [Mandatory free e text: medium] O (E) No, we have degrees O (E) No, we have not assessed the resilience of our investment strategy in different climate scenarios, including one that holds temperature rise to below 2
+Indicator ID PGS 43 Dependent on: Gateway to: N/A Sub-section Climate change PRI Principle General Type of indicator Has your organisation assessed the resilience of its investment strategy in different climate scenarios, including one in which the average temperature rise is held to below 2 degrees Celsius (preferably to 1.5 degrees Celsius) above pre-industrial levels? ☐ (B) Yes, using☐ (C) Yes, using☐ (D) Yes, using☐ Specify: the One Earth Clin the International E other scenarios [Mandatory free nate Model scenario inergy Agency (IEA) Net Zero so text: medium] enario (FPS) or Required Policy Scenario (RPS) enario rategy in different climate scenarios, including one tha at holds temperature ris se to below 2